Dadido3/D3config/README.md

 - Marshal & unmarshal any structures or types.
 - Support of encoding.TextMarshaler and encoding.TextUnmarshaler interfaces.
 - Can handle multiple configuration files.
 They are merged into one tree prioritized by order. (e.g. user settings, default, ...)
-- Has several storage types (JSON files, YAML files), and you can add your own storages.
+- Has several storage types (JSON files, YAML files), and you can add your own storage types.
 - Changes are saved to disk automatically, and changes on disk are loaded automatically.
 - Event system that signals changes to the tree.
 - Safe against power loss while writing files to disk.